rapidfish/personnummer/README.md

 * Do validation, or extract information from a Personnummer (age, gender, or sometimes even place of birth... etc)

-* Generate multiple valid Personnummer (useful for creating test data purposes)
+* Generate multiple random, yet valid Personnummer, super fast (useful when creating test data)

 * It can parse a Personnummer regardless of different leghts for year (or if the '-' and '+' separator is present), as long as it is a valid Personnummer.